dermatthes/text-template/README.md

 # Text-Template
 Single-Class PHP5 template engine with support for if/loops/filters

 It is aimed to be a small Template-Engine to meet e-Mailing or small html-Template demands.
+It is not meant to be a replacement for pre-compiled full featured Template-Engines like Smarty or Twig.

 TextTemplate uses Regular-Expressions for text-Parsing.
 No code is generated or evaluated - so this might be a secure solution to use in no time-critical situations.

 TextTemplate supports infinite-nested loops and sequences.

-## Security by design
+## Secure by design / no eval()'ing

+Whilst most template-engines rely on eval'ing generated code, Text-Template uses a
-TextTemplate useses only regular-expressions to parse the templates.
-Nor any intermediate code is generated nor is any code eval'ed.
+regular-expressions-only model to parse the templates.
+Nor any intermediate code is generated nor any code is eval'ed.
 So TextTemplate should be more secure than Smarty or Twig by design.

+(Of course, it comes with a reduced set on functionality.
+But it should answer the purpose of user-definable templates for e-Mail and small html-inlays)

 ## Basic Example
 ```php